AscanOfficiel2/CausoBiome/README.md

 This Framework, otherwise referred to CausoBiome is currently part of a manuscript under peer review.
 This repository is shared under the MIT License to promote transparency and reproducibility.

-A Zenodo DOI has been assigned to ensure formal authorship record.

 We kindly request that you do not republish or repackage this methodology before journal publication.